Skip to main content Skip to accessibility

 Jersey's offshore wind proposals

-In October 2023, the Council of Ministers announced plans for an offshore wind farm that could be built in the southwest of Jersey's territotial waters.
-The project could offer significant environmental and economic benefits for the Island.
+In October 2023, the Council of Ministers announced an intention to fully investigate the potential for an offshore wind farm that could be built in the southwest of Jersey's territorial waters.
+The project could offer significant environmental social and economic benefits for the Island.

 The proposed wind farm, with a capacity of up to 1,000MW, would produce enough electricity to meet Jersey's needs with any extra power being exported.